Thousands gather for Tommy Robinson’s protest as activist remains in custody

 Activists held signs reading “No justice”, “no-one forgotten, nothing forgiven” and “no to hatred, no to fascism”, while others carried images of people they say died in custody.

-The family and friends of Chris Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, were expected to attend the UFFC march.
+The family of Chris Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, attended the UFFC march.

 Robinson, 41, whose real name is Stephen Yaxley-Lennon, is accused of being in contempt of court after the airing of a film at a protest in Trafalgar Square in July.